-- 19.1 The Licensing Committee will consist of up to fifteen councillors that may sit annually to discuss policy, review delegated decisions and administrative matters.
+- of up to 15 councillors that may sit annually to discuss policy, review delegated decisions and administrative matters.
 The council will review this policy at least every three years.
-Any changes to the policy will include full consultation of all interested parties. - 19.2 A sub-committee of three councillors will determine applications where representations have been received from interested parties and responsible authorities.
-Ward councillors will not serve on a sub-committee involving an application within their own ward. - 19.3 The Licensing Committee will also deal with other licensing matters not associated with the Licensing Act 2003, such as massage and special treatments, street trading or Gambling Act, etc. - 19.4 Where a councillor who is a member of a Licensing Committee or a subcommittee has had direct involvement in the affairs of an application before them, in the interests of good governance they will disqualify themselves from any involvement in the decision-making process affecting the premises licence in question. - 19.5 Each decision of the Licensing Committee or its sub-committee(s) shall be accompanied with clear reasons for the decision.
-A summary of the decision will be posted on the council's website as soon as possible after the decision has been confirmed, where it will form part of the statutory licensing register required to be kept by the council. - 19.6 The council's authorised officers will deal with licence applications where either no representations have been received, or where representations have been received and the parties agree that a hearing is not necessary. - 19.7 Council officers will make the decisions upon whether representations are frivolous or vexatious.
-Where representations are rejected, the person making that representation will be given written reasons for the decision. - 19.8 The Licensing Committee will regularly receive, review, comment upon and consider other relevant policies relating to employment, transport, cultural development and community safety as far as they affect its licensing function.
+Any changes to the policy will include full consultation of all interested parties. - 19.2 A subcommittee of three councillors will determine applications where representations have been received from interested parties and responsible authorities.
+Ward councillors will not serve on a subcommittee involving an application within their own ward. - 19.3 The licensing committee will also deal with other licensing matters not associated with the Licensing Act 2003, such as massage and special treatments, street trading or Gambling Act, etc. - 19.4 Where a councillor who is a member of a licensing committee or a subcommittee has had direct involvement in the affairs of an application before them, in the interests of good governance they will disqualify themselves from any involvement in the decision making process affecting the premises licence in question. - 19.5 Each decision of the licensing committee or its subcommittee(s) shall be accompanied with clear reasons for the decision.
+A summary

+- of the decision will be posted on the council's website as soon as possible after the decision has been confirmed, where it will form part of the statutory licensing register required to be kept by the council. - 19.6 The council's authorised officers will deal with licence applications where either no representations have been received, or where representations have been received and the parties agree that a hearing is not necessary. - 19.7 Council officers will make the decisions upon whether representations are frivolous or vexatious.
+Where representations are rejected, the person making that representation will be given written reasons for the decision. - regularly receive, review, comment upon and consider other relevant policies relating to employment, transport, cultural development and community safety as far as they affect its licensing function.